Search

 Robert Schrader

-Chhatrapati Shivaji International Airport (BOM) is one of India’s most important global gateways, in addition to being the sole domestic airport serving Mumbai.
-Like traveling in India more broadly, this sprawling airport can be confusing and stressful.
+Chhatrapati Shivaji Maharaj International Airport (BOM) serves Mumbai as India’s second-busiest airport and the city’s only option for both international and domestic flights.
+This sprawling airport can be confusing and stressful, much like traveling in India more broadly.
 Having navigated through BOM several times, I can give you several tips to make your life easier.

 How to get to and from BOM and Mumbai

-Because scams are prevalent in India, I highly recommend pre-arranging a ride (whether via Uber or your hotel’s front desk), particularly on the way in.
-I learned the hard way not to accept a ride from ordinary taxi drivers, even when using the “official” airport desk!
+Scams can be common in India, so I highly recommend pre-arranging your ride, especially on your way in from the airport.
+I learned the hard way not to accept a ride from a regular taxi driver, even when using the “official” airport desk.

 Navigating security lines at BOM

-Give yourself longer than you think you need to pass through security formalities at BOM—three hours for international flights and two hours for domestic is the minimum.
-Staffing shortages and equipment failures are common here, which means that lines move slowly, in addition to being long.
+Give yourself longer than you think you need: three hours minimum for international flights and two hours for domestic.
+Staffing shortages and equipment failures are common here, which means lines move slowly in addition to being long.
 Line-cutting is also much less frowned upon in India than it is in Europe or North America.

 Airline lounges and alternatives at BOM

-If you’re not flying in the pointy end of the plane, you may still be able to use one of BOM’s lounges.
-While not branded as a Centurion Lounge like most properties abroad, the American Express Lounge Mumbai is nonetheless accessible to holders of premium American Express credit cards like The Platinum Card.
-I personally only go in here if there’s no line outside, however, as seating with the lounge can be quite limited.
+If you’re not flying in the pointy end of the plane, you might still get into a lounge.
+The Centurion Lounge (the American Express facility) in Terminal 2 Domestic Departure is accessible to holders of premium Amex cards like The Platinum Card and Centurion Card.
+My advice?
+I only go in if there’s no line, as seating can be pretty limited inside.

-As far as Terminal 1 is concerned, none of the lounges here are very impressive.
-This makes sense, being that it is a low-cost terminal.
-However, if you have Priority Pass or don’t mind paying a nominal entry fee, lounges such as the Travel Club and the Oasis Lounge might not be a bad way to pass some time.
+Over in Terminal 1, the lounges aren’t very impressive, which makes sense for a low-cost terminal.
+However, if you have Priority Pass or don’t mind paying a small entry fee, the Travel Club and the Oasis Lounge are decent spots to pass the time.

 Luggage storage at BOM

-While the official Cloak Rooms claim to be able to send luggage back and forth between terminals, I would personally suggest taking your bags with you during a transfer.
-Also, I don’t suggest you take the risk of leaving your bags at any “unofficial” storage depots.
+While the official Cloak Rooms say they can transfer luggage between terminals, I’d personally suggest taking your bags with you.
+Also, I wouldn’t risk leaving your bags at any unofficial storage spots you might see.

 BOM transit hotel